 INSIDER THREATS Introduction If an employee or contractor misuses National Gas information or access to harm our company, this is referred to as an 'Insider Act'.
-Insider acts can include criminal activities such as theft, fraud, sabotage, terrorism and commercial or statesponsored espionage.
+Insider acts can include criminal activities such as theft, fraud, sabotage, terrorism and commercial or state-sponsored espionage.
 A person from outside National Gas could also pose a threat by exploiting a relationship they have with one of our employees or contractors.
 Principles We ensure that, prior to their start date, background checks for all new employees and contractors are completed to ensure they do not pose an unacceptable risk.
 We remain vigilant at all times in the workplace and adopt the approach of always speaking up: If you see something, say something.
 We are mindful of changes in colleagues' attitudes, mindsets and loyalties.
 These changes can sometimes result in people becoming more likely to use their access to our systems and other assets in ways that could cause us harm.
 We will report any suspicious or unusual behaviour and deal with security concerns when they arise.
 We look out for our colleagues and offer support as appropriate.
 We will not jump to conclusions or assume that a change in a colleague's behaviour means that they are doing something wrong.
 Just by talking to them to show our concern may help.
 Where we have any security concerns, such as those related to changes in behaviour, we raise these with our line manager or contact the Security team at Security@nationalgrid.com or call on 01926 653 773.
-You can also phone the Ethics reporting line (0808 145 3737).
+You can also phone the Ethics reporting line (0800 0260 488).
 Dilemma A usually lively outgoing team member has become withdrawn and seems anxious.
 They have changed their working pattern and have frequently been observed working unusual hours and are reluctant to take any holiday.
 I have noticed they have started to regularly take files home with them.
 Some of the files appear to contain sensitive information about our infrastructure and security measures.
 What should I do?
 The problem could be they have a heavy workload and are struggling to complete assigned work.
-Talk to them and find out if they're ok.
-If you still have concerns after this, or don't feel comfortable with this approach, discuss the situation with your line manager or contact the Security team.
+However, taking sensitive files home would be concerning and you should report the situation to your line manager or contact the Security team.
 FAQs What should I do if I don't feel comfortable raising an insider threat concern with the person or my line manager?
-You can raise it with the Security team or the Ethics team or contact the Ethics reporting line (0808 145 3737).
+You can raise it with the Security team or the Ethics team or contact the Ethics reporting line (0800 0260 488).
 What this guidance means to you The security of our people, and our other assets and information is vital to us and the national infrastructure.
 Taking appropriate security measures is an important way in which we can help protect both ourselves and National Gas against people who may cause us harm.
 Policy Section Owner Security, IT